Keeping Families, Children, and Employees Safe

 Health and Exposure Screenings:

-Anyone who enters our buildings will be screened at the door.
-The screening includes answering a series of questions and having your temperature checked.
-If you answer “yes” to any of the screening questions, we will not hold your session that day, or until your child has met the Return to ChildServe criteria (see FAQ section below).
+Families and visitors who enters our buildings must self-screen using this Screening Questions flyer, which will be posted at our welcome centers.
+If you answer “yes” to any of the screening questions, please review the Return-to-ChildServe chart for your next steps.
 We encourage you to self-screen at home before your visit to ChildServe.
 You should stay home and reschedule your visit if you are ill, have tested positive or had known close contact with someone who tested positive for COVID-19.
-Please see the FAQ section below for more details on our COVID-19 screening questions.

 Building Access and Visitor Restrictions:

-To limit the spread of illness, we have implemented temporary visitor restrictions.
-These restrictions are subject to change as necessary.
+To limit the spread of illness, we have implemented visitor restrictions.
 Volunteers, tours and onsite meetings with external partners are currently limited, and we have limited the number of family members allowed in the building for many of our services.

 The following visitor restrictions are in place for the children and families we serve in our various services: